gileck/book-reader-app/book-parser/parser-v2/steps/05-sentence-detection/README.md

 ## Requirements

 ### Input
-- Takes processed chapters from Step 4 with paragraph chunks (type: 'paragraph')
+- Takes processed chapters from Step 4 with chunks (types: 'paragraph', 'header', 'image')
 - Each paragraph chunk contains multiple sentences
 - Headers and image chunks are preserved as-is

 ### Output
-- Array of chapters with sentence chunks (type: 'text')
+- Array of chapters with sentence chunks (type: 'text') and preserved headers/images
-- Each sentence chunk has `paragraphIndex` field indicating which paragraph it belongs to
+- Each text chunk has `paragraphIndex` field indicating which paragraph it belongs to
 - Headers and images have `paragraphIndex: null`
-- Combined sentences meet 50-200 word target while respecting paragraph boundaries
+- Combined sentences meet 50-200 word target while respecting paragraph boundaries and image positions

 ## Technical Approach